MaddyUnderStars/shoot/docs/docker.md

 ## CLI

-The CLI experience in Docker is slightly unfortunate.
-Improvement tracked on #76
+Set Shoot's `database.url` config to `postgres://postgres:postgres@localhost` as defined by `docker-compose.yml`.

-If your operation only edits config files, you may use the CLI as normal (`npm run cli -- [option]`).
+You may now use the Shoot CLI as normal.
+If you wish to do database operations, the postgres container must up.

-If your operation makes a database connection, you must set your `database.url` to `postgres://postgres:postgres@localhost` (as defined by `docker-compose.yml`) and then run the CLI.
-Remember to REMOVE this when you wish to restart Shoot, as that address is not correct within the container.
+You do not need to make any changes to config when you restart the Shoot container, as the docker compose file overwrites the `database.url`.